-Whilst the established African penguin colony at Boulders Beach in Simon’s Town falls under the protection of SANParks, right next door there is a group of penguins breeding on unprotected public land.
-The Burgher’s Walk Restoration Project is a coordinated plan to protect these birds from curious members of the public, dogs and other domestic animals, and from being run over by cars travelling along the road above the site.
+Whilst the established African penguin colony at Boulders Beach in Simon’s Town falls under the protection of the South African National Parks (SANParks), right next door there is a group of penguins breeding on unprotected public land.
+The Simon’s Town Penguin and Seabird Ranger Project is a coordinated plan in partnership with the Environmental Management Department – part of the City of Cape Town’s Spatial Planning and Environment Directorate – and Cape Town Environmental Education Trust (CTEET) to protect these birds from curious members of the public and domestic animals, and from being run over by cars travelling along the road above the site.

 The objectives of the project are to: